 Land-related statistics disaggregated by gender, including the share of men and women who are agricultural holders.
 Access the statistics through the search tool or the interactive map. +MORE

-THE LEGISLATION ASSESSMENT TOOL (LAT)
+THE LEGAL ASSESSMENT TOOL (LAT)

 To provide prompt, targeted and effective policy advice.
 Based on the legal information of the country profiles, the LAT assigns scores to 30 legal indicators to identify areas where action is required and advance gender-equitable land tenure. +MORE